Cloud8/Metablock/Readme.md

   [<code>abd -crawl *resource*</code>] : index, transform and write resource

+##### RDF model analyzers

+  - Language analyzer: guesses the language of a resource desription from dcterms abstract or dcterms title property

+  - Coming soon: Reference analysis: use external libraries to extract bibliographical references from PDF documents

-### Collaboration
+%% ### Collaboration
+%%

-  We're *open to pull requests*!
-If you'd like to collaborate, offer feedback, know better english or better code, feel free to make use of the issues section on this github repository.
+%% We're *open to pull requests*!
+If you'd like to collaborate, offer feedback,
+%% know better english or better code, feel free to make use of the issues
+%% section on this github repository.

 ____________________________________________________________________________